zihhuafang/Nanopore_sv_two_assemblies/README.md

 # Nanopore_sv_two_assemblies

-This is a snakemake pipeline for aligning cattle Oxford Nanopore data to two cattle genome assembiles (ARS-UCD1.2 and UOA_Angus) and calling structural variants using different sv callers.
+This is a snakemake pipeline for aligning cattle Oxford Nanopore data to two cattle genome assembiles (ARS-UCD1.2 and UOA_Angus) using minimap2 and ngmlr and calling structural variants using different sv callers.
 The output is the high confidance sv set.

 # Dependencies
 aligners: